Cross-Modal Graph with Meta Concepts for Video Captioning: Experiments

-We pick $N=10$ key frames to be the input based on difference between frames, and we take top $K=60$ synonym categories out of $\mathrm{T}$ to be semantic classes of cross-modal meta concepts.
-In the weakly-supervised meta concept learning, we train the model with batch size of $60$ and learning rate of $4\times10^{-4}$, and set the parameter $m$ and $\lambda$ as $0.3$ and $0.5$ respectively.
-We train semantic segmentation model PSPNet \cite{zhao2017pyramid} to localize the learned meta concepts.
-The segmentation model is trained with batch size of $8$ and learning rate of $0.05$.
 In the dynamic meta concept graph construction, we allow each node to connect its $J=3$ nearest neighbour and output $256$-dimensional features.
-The adopted scene graph detector \cite{tang2020sggcode} is pretrained on Visual Genome (VG) dataset \cite{krishna2017visual} with Faster R-CNN \cite{ren2015faster} backbone.
+The adopted scene graph detector \cite{tang2020sggcode,tang2020unbiased} is pretrained on Visual Genome (VG) dataset \cite{krishna2017visual} with Faster R-CNN \cite{ren2015faster} backbone.
 We use a two-layer graph attention networks (GAT) \cite{velickovic2018graph} to encode the constructed video graphs, where we set the hidden dimension as $8$, head number as $8$ and output dimension as $256$.
 Then we use a one-layer transformer \cite{vaswani2017attention} with $4$ heads to give temporal representations of frame-level graphs.

 In the caption decoder, we use word embedding layer to give word representations, whose dimension is $512$.
 We also map all the used visual context features onto the space of $512$-dimensional space and then concatenate them together to be decoder input.
 We take a one-layer plain LSTM as the decoder.
 We train the decoder with batch size of $32$ and learning rate of $8\times10^{-5}$.
-Our implemented reinforcement learning strategy is based on SCST \cite{luo2018discriminability}.
+Our implemented reinforcement learning (RL) strategy is based on SCST \cite{luo2018discriminability}.
 We use beam search for evaluation, and set the beam size as $5$.